toniengelhardt/vue-web3-projects/README.md

-# web3-vue-and-nuxt-projects
+# web3 Vue/Nuxt projects

 A list of web3 projects built with Vue and Nuxt.
-Feel free to open PRs with more projects.
+Feel free to open a PR to add more projects to the list.